-1. Keep your extension design simple
+1. Keep your extension design simple to cut costs

 Curves and corners are costly to build, so keep your extension design as simple as possible.
 A rectangular or square footprint with a simple pitched roof will be cheapest.
 Design the build around off-the-shelf products, such as standard-size doors and windows.